msupply-foundation/msupply_docs/content/docs/replenishment/supplier_returns.md

 Supplier Returns can be used to return stock to a supplier.

 It is important to be able to return goods to a supplier without it being counted as goods being issued to a customer.
-If you just issue goods to your supplier through an Outbound Shipment, then those goods will be counted as part of your store's 'issuance' (consumption).
-An Supplier Return is the right way to return goods to a supplier.
+If you just issue goods to your supplier through an Outbound Shipment, then those goods will be counted as part of your store's 'issuance' (consumption). a Supplier Return is the right way to return goods to a supplier.

 If you have used mSupply in the past, you may be familiar with the term **Supplier Credit** instead of Supplier Return.